iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 While the title of this article is a bit tongue-in-cheek, it is most certainly not clickbait.
 ChatGPT does indeed use two notable hidden techniques to simulate human conversation, and the more you know about how they work, the more effectively you can use the technology.

+<Figure
+  image={robotDesk}
+  alt="A black and white illustration of a late-night talk show setting, titled 'The ChatGPT Show.'
+A classic, boxy robot with visible joints and a round head featuring antenna and eyes, is depicted as the guest.
+It's gesturing with its hands as if in conversation.
+The host, a man in a suit with neat hair and a professional demeanor, sits across from the robot at a curved desk.
+Microphones and notes are on the desk, with an urban skyline visible through the window in the background." caption="Generated with OpenAI DALL-E 3."
+/>

 :::tip[Some key points I'll address here are:]

 - ChatGPT has no idea who you are and has no memory of talking to you at any point in the conversation.